scoulomb/myDNS/repair-laptop-ssd/repair-laptop.md

 My HP laptop stop working.
 Laptop was turned on and displayed a screen error.
 Making a fresh install results in an error.
-Some days before the issue the hard drive wa making noise.
+Some days before the issue the hard drive was making noise.
 In start-up diagnostic tool, short DST test was failing sporadically.

 ## Change or repair

 On Darty market place there is some affordable Dell laptop for 300-400 euros.
 However there would not be a big performance gap.
-Laptop was born in 2013 (according to diagnostic tool `esc`, `F1`, system information)
+Laptop was born in 2013 (visible in diagnostic tool at start-up `esc`, `F1`, system information)

-My needs is a web browser, and some programming tool like Minikube, Python, Thus  decided to repair the laptop and replace the HDD by SSD.
+My needs is a web browser, and some programming tool like Docker/Minikube, Python, git.
+Thus  decided to repair the laptop and replace the HDD by SSD.